precice/precice/.github/pull_request_template.md

 ## Author's checklist

-* [ ] I added a changelog file with this PR number in `docs/changelog/` if there are noteworthy changes.
+* [ ] I added a changelog file with `make changelog` if there are user-observable changes since the last release.
-* [ ] I ran `tools/formatting/format-all` to ensure everything is formatted correctly.
+* [ ] I ran `make format` to ensure everything is formatted correctly.
 * [ ] I sticked to C++14 features.
 * [ ] I sticked to CMake version 3.10.
 * [ ] I squashed / am about to squash all commits that should be seen as one.